Naga-Manohar-Y/Apple_Data_Analysis/README.md

   - Loads the results into the destination using `OnlyAirpodsandIphoneLoader`.

 #### Class: `ThirdWorkFlow`
-- **Objective:** Filters data for customers who bought AirPods after buying an iPhone.
+- **Objective:** Average time-delay between buying iPhone and Airpods
 - **Steps:**
   - Extracts required data using `AirpodsAfterIphoneExtractor`.
   - Transforms the data using `ThirdTransformer`.
-  - Displays the transformed data.
+  - Loads the results into the destination using `AveragetimeLoader`.

 #### Class: `WorkFlowRunner`
 - **Objective:** Runs the specified workflow.